 Frequently Asked Questions

-We are closed closed New Year’s Day, Martin Luther King Day, President’s Day, Holy Week and Easter, Memorial Day, Juneteenth, 4th of July, Labor Day, Indigenous Peoples’ Day, Thanksgiving, Christmas Eve, Christmas, and New Year’s Eve.
+Holidays: We are closed on New Year’s Day, Martin Luther King Day, President’s Day, Easter, Memorial Day, Juneteenth, 4th of July, Labor Day, Indigenous Peoples’ Day, Thanksgiving, Christmas Eve, Christmas, and New Year’s Eve.

 Gammelgården is located in Scandia, Minnesota, at 20880 Olinda Trail North.
 Traveling by personal vehicles (car, motorcycle, or bike), chartered bus, or walking are ways to get to Gammelgården.
 There are no public bus or trains that are close to the museum.